THE PRESIDENT'S MONTHLY MESSAGE

 In 2008, Congress declared April as National Sarcoidosis Awareness Month to bring more attention to this rare, multisystem disease.
 Five years later, we are slowly but surely making progress, both in public awareness and in research of sarcoidosis.
 Purple is the color of the ribbon for sarcoidosis awareness.

-Continue to support sarcoidosis research and increase your awareness by staying connected to the Bernie Mac Foundation Website.
+Please continue to support sarcoidosis research and increase your awareness by staying connected to The Bernie Mac Foundation Website.